-Stuart A. Rose Manuscript, Archives, and Rare Book Library will accept applications for 2022 from midnight on March 23, 2022 through midnight on May 25.
-Award announcements will be made on June 15.
+Stuart A. Rose Manuscript, Archives, and Rare Book Library will accept applications for 2023 from midnight Eastern Standard Time on December 16, 2022 through midnight on February 28, 2023.
+Applications will not be accepted after the deadline.
+Award announcements will be made April 12, 2023.

 The Rose Library fellowships have a value of $250 to $2,500.
 The length of the fellowship will depend on the applicant's research proposal.